 For impressive results, ensure that you always maintain pH between 7.2 and 7.4, Chlorine at 3 ppm, Calcium hardness between 200 and 300 ppm, alkalinity between 90 and 100, and Cyanuric acid between 30 and 50 ppm non-salty pool water, or 50-80 for salty pool water.

 Which method do you use to control your pool chemistry

 Lamotte ColorQ Pro 7: Review

-The accuracy of this product makes it extremely versatile when it comes to maintaining pool water: A number of pool managers have used the product and have given positive reviews and ratings; and am bold to say that I found well over 140 on Amazon at the time of writing and they had already awarded Lamotte ColorQ Pro 7 test kit 4.3 stars out of possible 5 on average, and 25 answered questions about the product. customer reviews
+The accuracy of this product makes it extremely versatile when it comes to maintaining pool water: A number of pool managers have used the product and have given positive and ratings; and am bold to say that I found Lamotte ColorQ Pro 11 test kit has a 5 star rating out of possible 5 on average. reviews

 The customer reviews about the product on Amazon are positive overall, but there are few 'negative' points raised: Most of the few negative comments touched on the need to refill the reagents after indicated time frame, which is true.

 However, I find this very irrelevant since the reagents are replaced after 1-2 years; which is still cost effective and long enough to buy a kit of new reagents to keep your pool water at bay.